AGWILSON87/Postcode-Cost-Calculator/README.md

 # Postcode-Cost-Calculator

 A delivery cost calculator using Google Maps API

-My first ever project, I will attempt to use/learn HTML,CSS and Javascript.
-It will calculate the cost of delivery to a specific postcode using the distance matrix tool.

 Type in Postcode and find how much it will cost to deliver there.